 - subimage/miplevel The subimage and MIP level to read. - force If true, will force an immediate full read into ImageBuf-owned local pixel memory (yielding a LOCALPIXELS storage buffer).
-Otherwise, it is up to the implementation whether to immediately read or have the image backed by an ImageCache (storage IMAGECACHE.) - convert If set to a specific type (notUNKNOWN), the ImageBuf memory will be allocated for that type specifically and converted upon read. - progress_callback/progress_callback_data If progress_callback is non-NULL, the underlying read, if expensive, may make several calls to progress_callback(progress_callback_data, portion_done) which allows you to implement some sort of progress meter.
+Otherwise, it is up to the implementation whether to immediately read or have the image backed by an ImageCache (storage IMAGECACHE, if the ImageBuf was originall constructed or reset with an ImageCache specified). - convert If set to a specific type (notUNKNOWN), the ImageBuf memory will be allocated for that type specifically and converted upon read. - progress_callback/progress_callback_data If progress_callback is non-NULL, the underlying read, if expensive, may make several calls to progress_callback(progress_callback_data, portion_done) which allows you to implement some sort of progress meter.
 Note that if the ImageBuf is backed by an ImageCache, the progress callback will never be called, since no actual file I/O will occur at this time (ImageCache will load tiles or scanlines on demand, as individual pixel values are needed).